-Payday loan companies target desperate individuals, especially the working poor and elderly on social security, people whose need for money makes it hard to say “no” to unfair loan terms.
+Payday loan companies target desperate individuals, especially the working poor and elderly on social security.
+They look for people whose need money so badly that it is hard to say “no” to unfair loan terms.

 You should avoid taking out a payday loan if possible.
 If you need a loan try a credit union, or see if a friend or relative can help.

 There are 3 things a payday loan company may do to make sure you repay the loan:

 Payday loans used to be extended when they came due.
 This is called a “rollover.”
 Illinois law does not allow a loan company to renew or rollover your loan.
 But, loan companies can make a new loan to you if the new loan will not result in you being in debt to them for more than 45 days.

 Example: Joe Smith takes out a 13-day payday loan from Company Z. He gets a second loan from Company Z on the 13th day, and a third loan from Company Z on the 26th day.
 Company Z cannot give Joe a fourth loan on the 39th day because that would mean he would have a payday loan for more than 45 days.
 Illinois law now says that Joe would have to wait at least 7 days after he pays off the old loan before he can get another payday loan.

 Generally, a payday loan cannot be higher than 25% of your gross monthly income or $1000, whichever is less.
 So if you earn $2000 monthly, the most you could borrow from a payday lender is $500 (25% of gross monthly earnings).

 You can have two payday loans, but the payday loan cannot give you a third loan.